thomaspoignant/sre-hiring-test/SOLUTION.md

 - For each commits on `master` branch we are deploying the `dev` environment.
 - For each tags named `vX.X.X` we are deploying the `prod` environment.

+You can see the dashboard here : [https://travis-ci.com/github/thomaspoignant/sre-hiring-test](https://travis-ci.com/github/thomaspoignant/sre-hiring-test)

 # Logs
 All the logs of the lambda are available in cloudwatch.